mariscript/platemate/journals/natalie.md

 - added another volume and service in the docker compose file with the installation of pgAdmin to interact with PostgresSQL servers
 - used SqlDBM to visualize tables
 - created our first migration
-  💡 Learned to create a yaml file from scratch!
+  💡 Learned to create a yaml file from scratch

 ### (Tues) 1/3/2023

+Driver: Marison

 - completed Figma that included routers and API endpoints
 - worked with Yelp API to determine additional filters
 - revised and replaced the API design on GitLab for users

-# Week One
+# Week 1

 ### (Wed) 12/21/2022